 Storage of your personal data

-The data we collect in accordance with the above is deleted when the purposes of the processing have been completed or when the applicable legislation allows to.
+The data we collect in accordance with the above is deleted when the purposes of the processing have been completed or when the applicable legislation allows it to.

 Security for the protection of personal data

-Skanska continuously tries to ensure the highest level of protection for your personal data and safeguards your personal data with a high level of security and has to this end taken appropriate technical and organizational security measures to protect your personal data from unauthorized access, amendment, dissemination or destruction.
+Skanska continuously tries to ensure the highest level of protection for your personal data and safeguards your personal data with a high level of security and has to this end taken appropriate technical and organizational security measures to protect your personal data from unauthorized access, amendment, dissemination, or destruction.
 We are constantly working on improving our security measures.

-Such security measures include: adopting dedicated policies; minimize processing; restricting access to data; testing and auditing our systems; backing up; training our staff; introducing provisions in our contracts with suppliers to force them to ensure a high level of protection of personal data that we provide access to etc.
+Such security measures include: adopting dedicated policies; minimize processing; restricting access to data; testing and auditing our systems; backing up; training our staff; introducing provisions in our contracts with suppliers to force them to ensure a high level of protection of personal data that we provide access to, etc.